Atlanta Erb's Palsy Lawyer

 Causes & Risk Factors of Erb’s Palsy

-Erb's palsy is caused when there is an injury to the brachial plexus.
-The brachial plexus is a cluster of nerves located near the neck and shoulder.
-These nerves are responsible for transmitting signals from the brain to the shoulder, arm, and hand.
-When the brachial plexus is damaged, the arm and shoulder may be weak or paralyzed.
+An injury to the brachial plexus causes Erb's palsy.
+The brachial plexus is a nerve cluster near the neck and shoulder.
+These nerves transmit signals from the brain to the shoulder, arm, and hand.
+The arm and shoulder may be weak or paralyzed when the brachial plexus is damaged.

 While Erb's palsy is a birth injury, it is not a congenital condition.
 Instead, it is caused by damage to the brachial plexus during birth.
 This damage may be caused by a variety of factors, including improper use of medical instruments, excessive force applied during delivery, or the baby becoming stuck in the birth canal.